kaminskyalexander/engl210e-blog/_posts/2024-08-05-rasterization.md

 author: Alexander Kaminsky
 ---

 In the early days of computer graphics, performance of rendering techniques was especially important.
-For this reason we relied heavily on approximations of how we capture images in real life.
+For this reason, we relied heavily on approximations of how we capture images in real life.

 Rasterization is a process in 3D computer graphics that converts 3D models into a 2D image, which can be displayed on a screen.
 It involves taking the vertices defining the geometry of 3D objects, projecting them onto an image, and then filling in the pixels that fall within the boundaries of those projected shapes.